 Various colour options can be applied to this icon style within the McMaster brand.
 When selecting a colour, there are a few things to remember.

-There is a library of icons available on the Brand Resource Library.
+There is a library of icons available on the Brand Resource SharePoint site in the document library under Icons.
 PowerPoint templates also include icons.
-(Asset currently in development.)

 If additional icons are required, please contact: brandmrk@mcmaster.ca.